cjbates78/credit-risk-classification/README.md

 Machine Learning Model 1:

-	•	Accuracy is 99%
+•Accuracy is 99%
-	•	Precision for Healthy Loan is 1.00, High-risk loan is .87
-	•	Recall for Healthy Loan is 1.00, High-risk loan is .89
+•Precision for Healthy Loan is 1.00, High-risk loan is .87 •Recall for Healthy Loan is 1.00, High-risk loan is .89

 Machine Learning Model 2:

-	•	Accuracy is 100%
+•Accuracy is 100%
-	•	Precision for Healthy Loan is 1.00, High-risk loan is .87
-	•	Recall for Healthy Loan is 1.00, High-risk loan is 1.00
+•Precision for Healthy Loan is 1.00, High-risk loan is .87 •Recall for Healthy Loan is 1.00, High-risk loan is 1.00

  Summary

-	•	Logistic regression model with the oversampled data was better at making predictions
-	•	I think using the regression model with the oversampled data would be better to use in this case, because it is more accurate at predicting the 		high-risk loans, and those are the types
+•Logistic regression model with the oversampled data was better at making predictions •I think using the regression model with the oversampled data would be better to use in this case, because it is more accurate at predicting the 		high-risk loans, and those are the types